DROSL/kalita-js/README.md

 ## Website integration

-Place the two files `bundle.min.js` and `style.min.css` of your `/build` folder on your web server and include them as follows:
+If the build was successful, you will find the files `bundle.min.js` and `style.min.css`  among other files in the folder `/build`.
+Place these two files on your web server.
+Afterwards you can include them in your HTML page as follows:

 ### CSS